Med-PRM: Medical Reasoning Models with Stepwise, Guideline-verified Process Rewards

-fine-tuning (SFT) on a rejection-sampled dataset constructed with our reward model, following the Entropy-Regularized PRM~\cite{zhang_entropy-regularized_2024}.
+To further demonstrate the effectiveness of Med- PRM, we train a policy model using supervised fine-tuning (SFT) on a rejection-sampled dataset constructed with our reward model, following the Entropy-Regularized PRM~\cite{zhang_entropy-regularized_2024}.
 This policy model, denoted as \OURS{} $\pi$, leverages high-quality reasoning traces selected by \OURS{} and achieves 79.18\% accuracy on MedQA with 10.39\% improvement over the base Llama-3.1-8B-Instruct model alone.

 Moreover, when \OURS{} is used as a verifier on top of strong, fine-tuned models such as Meerkat-8B and UltraMedical-8B, we observe additional gains.
 Notably, pairing \OURS{} with Meerkat-8B yields 80.35\% accuracy on MedQA, marking the first time that an 8B-scale model has surpassed the 80\% threshold on this benchmark.
 These results highlight the generalizability of our reward model as a plug-and-play component for enabling more accurate medical reasoning across diverse models.
 A comprehensive table of full benchmark results, including CoT, SC, and PRM baselines (hard label, soft label, MedS$^3$, and \OURS{}) is provided in Appendix~\ref{appendix:Scaling Test-Time Computation with PRMs Across Multiple Models}.